joffroy59/Note-globale/Templates/Test/Test Add IA test.md

         text: ["Without a doubt, yes!", "I mean... it was okay, but..."]
     },

-    // A general summary of the movie.
-    summary: {
-        prompt: true,
-        display: "What is the summary of the movie?",
-        value: "{{ title }}",
-        multiline: true,
-        process: getMovieSummary
-    }
 }

 // Proceed with the note creation gracefully.